cheminfo/eln-docs/docs/30_structural_analysis/nmr/view-and-assign-nmr-spectra/scale2D/index.md

 # Vertical scaling of 2D spectra

-It is possible to vertical scale 2D spectra with the scroll wheel.
+It is possible to vertically scale 2D spectra with the scroll wheel.

 By default, positive and negative spectra are scaled simultaneously when the scroll wheel is scrolled.